ialmodovar/FIRSTkit/README.md

 ## Introduction

-We have all witnessed the growing importance of statistical literacy in nearly all disciplines.
-Consequently, there is a tremendous need for teaching statistics as an introductory core course.
+We have all seen the increasing importance of statistical literacy in almost all disciplines.
+Consequently, there is tremendous need for teaching statistics as a introductory core course.
 Modern statistics is best learn and done with the aid of computational devices, so an essential part of any statistics course is the use of  statistical software.
-One of the most popular statistical software is [**R**](https://www.r-project.org/).
-However, **R** is challenging, especially for those individuals who do not have experience or do not have the time or need to learn a programming language. [**FIRSTkit**](https://github.com/ialmodovar/FIRSTkit) was created with this in mind.
+On of the most popular statistical software is [**R**](https://www.r-project.org/).
+However, **R** is challenging specially for those individuals who do not have experience or just do not have the time or need to learn a programming language. [**FIRSTkit**](https://github.com/ialmodovar/FIRSTkit) was created with this in mind.
 Under the hood, **FIRSTkit** is a Shiny App that is created to be a free companion to the teaching of introductory courses without  any previous programming knowledge.
 An added benefit is that students and users in the applied disciplines can use the software later as needed.

 ## Modules